 You’ve had a small glimpse of a few Priority Pass amenities that are at your disposal.
 But there’s a lot more.
 Let’s take a detailed look at them.

-Usually, lounge access is very limited, if not completely unavailable, to regular flyers.
+Lounge access is very limited, if not completely unavailable, to regular flyers.
 One of the only ways to enjoy the grandeur lounge experience is through a business-class ticket.
 Well, not anymore!

 With Priority Pass, you are entitled to all facilities and privileges of a business-class lounge.
 These include: